 Organizations with a more formal program may want to introduce contracts as part of the training process.
 The contract simply spells out the commitments made by both parties (mentor and mentee) and demonstrates a formal agreement.
 Signing your name to a document enhances commitment to responsibilities, action, and accountability.

 5. Celebrate Success

 Communicating achievements and recognizing those who participated reinforces the importance and investment the organization and individuals have made in the mentoring process.
 One way of doing this is to have the Executive Sponsor host a recognition lunch, inviting all who participated.
 You may decide to give special awards to an exceptional mentor/mentee team.
 Providing plaques or other visual gifts is another way to reinforce and brand the program.
 Formally recognizing involvement can be very motivating and can attract additional participants for the future.
 By highlighting wins, you bring energy to the process, encourage future participation, and increase overall commitment within the organization.

-According to the American Society for Training and Development, 71% of Fortune 500 companies have various kinds of corporate mentoring programs.
+According to the 2023 Mentoring Impact Report by Mentorcliq, 92% of Fortune 500 companies have various kinds of corporate mentoring programs (data as of August, 2023.
+Click here to learn more.).
 A recent Center for Creative Leadership survey revealed 77% of companies reported mentoring programs are effective at increasing employee retention.
 Designing and implementing the right mentoring program for your organization is critical for success.
 But it’s not easy when starting from ground zero.
 Partnering with an outside resource, like YourEncore, with expertise in setting up and managing mentoring programs, as well as access to highly experienced professionals that can serve as mentors within your organization, accelerates implementation and success.
 Need help getting started?
 Contact me.
 Together we can design a mentoring program to help your business achieve its goals.